Sid-Diamond/Innovation-DAGs-Masters-Project/README.md

  indicators such as citation counts, which can obscure how knowledge actually accumulates.
 This Repo houses code examining two complementary approaches to analyzing citation networks represented as directed acyclic graphs (DAGs).
-The first approach, which includes main path analysis and criticality-based methods, traces technological progress over time by exploiting the mathemati cal properties of DAGs.
+The first approach, which includes main path analysis and criticality-based methods, traces technological progress over time by exploiting the mathematical properties of DAGs.
 The second focuses on centrality measures that quantify the importance of individual nodes based on their structural position.
 Despite their potential, systematic evalu ations of centrality measures tailored to DAGs remain limited, with relevant research dispersed across ecology, social science, and bibliometrics.
 This research aims to establish a foundation for future